fbpxl

-If you’ve been teaching for more than five minutes, you know that grammar lessons can either be a snooze-fest or an engaging, lightbulb-moment experience.
+If you’ve been teaching for more than five minutes, you know that english grammar lessons can either be a snooze-fest or an engaging, lightbulb-moment experience.
 When it comes to teaching conjunctions, things can get a little dry—unless you bring in some fun!
-That’s where FANBOYS comes in.
-No, not the overly enthusiastic comic book collectors (though we love them too), but the seven coordinating conjunctions that help students write more fluid and complex sentences.
+That’s where the memorable acronym FANBOYS comes in.
+No, not the overly enthusiastic comic book collectors (though we love them too), but the seven coordinating conjunctions - a group of words that help students write more fluid, complex and well-structured sentences.

 The Power of FANBOYS: Why Should We Care?

-FANBOYS stands for For, And, Nor, But, Or, Yet, So—seven tiny words with big power.
-If your students can master these, they’ll be well on their way to writing sentences that actually make sense (and don’t read like a robot programmed them).
-So, let’s break down each one with clear explanations, examples and some fun ways to teach them in your classroom.
+The FANBOYS acronym stands for For, And, Nor, But, Or, Yet, So—seven tiny words with big power.
+If your students can master these coordinating conjunction examples, they’ll be well on their way to writing complete sentences that actually make sense (and don’t read like a robot programmed them).
+So, let’s break down each one with clear explanations, examples of each coordinating conjunction, and some fun ways to teach them in your classroom.

-You know that feeling when a student hands you an essay that reads like a bunch of random sentences strung together?
+You know that feeling when a student hands you a piece of writing that reads like a bunch of random sentences strung together?
 “I like pizza.
 I eat it a lot.
 My brother likes it too.
 We go to a restaurant.”
 Yikes.
 Their writing needs something—connection, flow, logic.
-FANBOYS is here to save the day.
+FANBOYS is here to save the day, and bring some better sentence structure to all of those different ideas.

-These coordinating conjunctions help students move beyond the choppy, one-thought-at-a-time writing style and start linking ideas in meaningful ways.
+The use of fanboys coordinating conjunctions help students move beyond the choppy, one-thought-at-a-time writing style and start linking similar ideas in meaningful ways.
 They’ll sound more natural and confident... plus they'll make your marking and grading experience MUCH more enjoyable too!

 Breakdown of FANBOYS